Gamzeysr/01-typescript-project/posts/clever-lazy-loading-for-javascript.md

 ---
-title: This is my title
+title: Clever Lazy Loading for Javascript
 meta: Maybe you’ve heard of it, maybe you haven’t.
-Zig is a new programming language that seems to be growing in.
+Zig is a new programming language that seems to be growing in popularity.
 slug: clever-lazy-loading-for-javascript
 ---